The Holiday Spirit

 “We’re not giving the toys; they’re earning the toys—with time invested in orientation and money,” Shiles says.
 The parents feel a sense of dignity and pride knowing they have been able to buy gifts for their children.

-Before the shopping event, the shoppers are required to go through orientation.
+Weeks before the shopping event, the shoppers are required to go through orientation.
 There the shoppers sit around tables and talk about traditions—“How does your family celebrate Christmas Eve?
 What traditions does your family have?
-It breaks down that giver-receiver relationship and makes us equals,” Shiles says.
-“Every time we share about the gospel, every one of them has heard about Jesus.
-The importance is a refocusing, remembering what the true meaning is all about.”
+It breaks down that giver-receiver relationship and illustrates how we all have something of value to offer,” Shiles says.
+“Each year we take the opportunity to share the Gospel.
+I am encouraged by the boldness of their faith in the face of very tough circumstances.
+The importance for all of us is a refocusing, remembering what the true meaning of this busy season is all about.”

 The shoppers tour the church and learn about its classes, ministries, small groups and community relationships.